-The Carriage Square Estates project was approved by the City Council on April 19, 2007 to subdivide 3.02 acres into 13 single-family residential lots.
+The Carriage Square Estates project was approved by the City Council on April 19, 2007 to subdivide 3.02 acres into 13-single-family residential lots.
 The Carriage Square Estates Tentative Subdivision Map was recently extended by two (2) years to April 19, 2020.
 The applicant has submitted a final map for review and is currently being processed by the City.

-The Fahmy Subdivision is an application for an annexation and a Tentative Subdivision Map to subdivide 19.2 acres into 96 single-family residential lots.
+The Fahmy Subdivision is an application for an annexation and a Tentative Subdivision Map to s 2023-2031 - 6th Cycle Housing Element Update

+19.2 acres into 96 single-family residential lots.
 The proposed project is located within the City's primary sphere of influence, along the existing city limit line.